TheCodeWorm/going-deep-javascript/README.md

 # Javascript Playground

-For me only.
+For me only and completely random.

-This repo is where I play with javascript.
-The code in this repo changes.
-For example.
-This week I may be playing with higher-order functions.
-And, next week I may be playing with closures, or some other random javascript code.
+This repo is where I play with javascript for any given component that I may be working on in a project somewhere.

 :)